GPS drawing: Examples and artists

-In 1999, Reid Stowe was probably the first artist to employ waypoints on a GPS-verified journey in order to render a large-scale art object.
-This work of GPS art, representing a baby sea turtle (1900 miles long and 1400 miles wide, with a perimeter of 5,500 miles), was performed with a two-masted schooner during the Voyage of the Sea Turtle.
+Though several artists were experimenting witg and creating art through GPS since the 1980s, in 1999, Reid Stowe became the first documented artist to employ waypoints on a GPS-verified journey in order to render a large-scale art object.
+Stowe was inspired by the work of Bas Jan Aders "In search of the miraculous" (1975) and the walked line art pieces of land artist Richard Long.

+Stowes work of GPS art, representing a baby sea turtle (1900 miles long and 1400 miles wide, with a perimeter of 5,500 miles), was performed with a two-masted schooner during the Voyage of the Sea Turtle.
 He made two more large GPS-verified drawings on his 1000-day voyage.

 The idea was first implemented on land by artists Hugh Pryor and Jeremy Wood, whose work includes a 13-mile wide fish in Oxfordshire, spiders with legs 21 miles long in Port Meadow, Oxford, and "the world's biggest "IF'" with a total length is 537 km, and the height of the drawing in typographic units is 319,334,400 points.
 Typical computer fonts at standard resolutions are between 8 and 12 points.

 The largest text written using a GPS device was "PEACE on Earth (60,794.07km)" in 2015 created by Yassan.
 This was created by travelling around the entire globe by plane.
 Yassan also made headlines by proposing to his girlfriend with "Marry Me" a 7,163.7 km route covering most of Japan.

 In 2018 artist Nathan Rae created a #WeLoveManchester piece as part of the commemorations of the Manchester Arena Bombing.

 One of the most prolific GPS artists is the artist known as WallyGPX who, as of October 2018, has created over 500 pieces of GPS art.
 He uses pencil and paper to plan the routes around his home city of Baltimore which he then creates by bicycle.